mrkeville/rural-solar-viability/README.md

 ## Main Findings

+### New York State Overview:

+Number of Completed Solar Projects in New York State 2000-2021: 165,336 County with Most Completed Solar Projects:
+Year with Highest Number of Solar Projects Completed:

+### Schenectady County:

+Number of Completed Solar Projects in
 ## Further Analysis

 Futher analysis of this topic could examine the other environmental impacts of potential solar farm construction, using groundwater vulnerability assessment procedures as discussed by Focazio et al. (2002).